learningequality/kolibri/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Screenshots of any front-end changes are in the PR description
 - [ ] CHANGELOG.rst is updated for high-level changes
 - [ ] You've added yourself to AUTHORS.rst if you're not there
-- [ ] Deleted any part of the PR template that you didn’t edit, except for checkboxes, which you should diligently check as necessary

 # Reviewer Checklist